How to Beat the London System: A Practical Guide for Black (2026)

 Why the London Frustrates Club Players

 The London's typical development, 1.d4, 2.Nf3, 3.Bf4, 4.e3, 5.Bd3, 6.Nbd2, 7.c3, is self-sufficient.
 It does not require Black to cooperate.
 White finishes development by move 7, aims for a knight on e5, and starts kingside pressure with Bd3 targeting h7 or a rook lift via Re1-e3.
-Against Black's passive symmetric setups (...d5, ...e6, ...Nf6, ...Be7), this plan wins many club games.
+The opening has a long history dating back to the 1922 London tournament, and its self-contained setup wins many club games against Black's passive symmetric formations (...d5, ...e6, ...Nf6, ...Be7).

 The solution: do not be symmetric.
 Attack d4 with ...c5, pressure b2 with ...Qb6, or play a King's Indian-style fianchetto that makes the Bf4 look misplaced.
 White's setup is only harmonious against passive Black play.